OSVVM/VerificationIP/README.md

 Some use other terminology such as
 VHDL verification components (VVC) - these are the same thing.
+Historically we called the models
-Historically we used Bus Functional Models (BFM).
+Bus Functional Models (BFM). - which in they are.
 However, recently we abandoned BFM due to others using BFM to refer to their own lesser capable subprogram based approach.